codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 #### Configuration

 1. Run the Genymotion application
-2. Sign in and add your first virtual device (Nexus 4 - 4.4.4 - API 19).
+2. Sign in and add your first virtual device (i.e. Nexus 4 - 4.4.4 - API 19).
-   * You must use an image running 4.4.4.
-Older versions may not work.
+   * You must use an image running 4.3, 4.4.4, or 5.0.0.
+Other versions may not work.
    * Do **not start your emulator** yet!
 3. From **within Android Studio**, click the genymobile icon ![Genymobile](https://cloud.genymotion.com/static/images/doc/genymotion-plugin-eclipse-button.png) and click "Start" on your virtual device.
   * You can start the emulator through the Android Studio plugin, or can launch the Genymotion application separately.